subhero24/react-routing/README.md

 }
 ```

-If your data is still pending, `useData` will suspend the transition to the the route.
+If your data is still pending, `useData` will suspend the transition to the route.
 After your data is fetched, rendering will resume and the transition to the new location will complete.

 ## Suspense